Skip to content

 PulsonThe product — the agentic Amazon-advertising app the customer uses.
 The current, canonical brand name.

-Action agent (action_chatbot.py)The chat engine behind Pulson today — a multi-agent graph, streamed over SSE.
-When these docs say “the chat,” this is it.
+Action agent (action_chatbot.py)The live chat engine behind Pulson — a LangGraph multi-agent graph streamed over SSE.
+The web client uses this action-chat transport by default.

 Pulson agent (pulson_agent.py)A session/memory wrapper around the chat engine.
 (It can still call the legacy PSM engine underneath — a code detail, not the brand.)

-AOP / aop-hermesPulseAd’s internal operator CLI — staff drive Amazon accounts from a terminal.
-A separate tool from the product, and its writes are not behind the product’s approval gates (see Capabilities).
+AOP / aop-hermesPulseAd’s internal operator CLI — staff enter with aop, configure with aop setup, and launch a Pulse Library brand workspace with aop launch.
+It is a separate tool from the product, and its writes are not behind the product’s approval gates (see Capabilities).

 Live: PulseAd, Pulson, the Action agent, the Pulson agent, and AOP (a separate surface).
 Deprecated: PSM (frozen — don’t build on it).
 The product was rebranded in 2026, with an earlier dashboard product before it — see the timeline and what’s deprecated.